WPBeginner

 Drupal

 Drupal takes a very serious approach to security.
 They publish security vulnerabilities on their own site as they are discovered and patched.
-There is a perception that Drupal is more secure because you don’t hear about Drupal sites being hacked as often, but that could be cause it’s not as popular Joomla or WordPress.
+There is a perception that Drupal is more secure because you don’t hear about Drupal sites being hacked as often, but that could because it’s not as popular Joomla or WordPress.

 Winner: Tie – All three follow proper security standards.

-Drupal, Joomla and WordPress are all fantastic content management systems.
-Drupal and Joomla come with many more built-in features than WordPress.
-However, WordPress beats them with its ease of use, huge global community, plugins and themes.
+However, WordPress beats them with its ease of use, huge global community, plugins, and themes.
 We feel that most non-developer users would find it much easier to build with WordPress than Joomla or Drupal.

 Overall Winner: WordPress

 We hope this article helped you compare WordPress vs Joomla vs Drupal, to find out the best CMS for your site.
-You may also want to see our guide on how to move your site from Joomla to WordPress.
+You may also want to see our comparison of the best email marketing services and best live chat software for small business.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.

-About the Editorial Staff
+Editorial Staff

 The Ultimate WordPress Toolkit

-Leave a Reply
+70 CommentsLeave a Reply

-1. Duane Hamann says:
+5. Duane Hamann

 I think this article is right.
-For the unskilled guy looking to set up a respectable managed website, WordPress is the best option.
+For the unskilled guy looking to set up a respectable managed website, Wordpress is the best option.
 But it has limits that Joomla have overcome.
-For someone skilled in CMS development, Joomla rates #1 for it’s flexibility with custom developed components, it’s far more technical so to the guy looking for something decent and easy to understand, WordPress win.
-That however, doesn’t shine light on WordPress when compared to Joomla.
-All it says, for those with no developing skills, WordPress is the best.
+For someone skilled in CMS development, Joomla rates #1 for it’s flexibility with custom developed components, it’s far more technical so to the guy looking for something decent and easy to understand, Wordpress win.
+That however, doesn’t shine light on Wordpress when compared to Joomla.
+All it says, for those with no developing skills, Wordpress is the best.
 For those who develop PHP applications, Joomla is more adaptive and flexible, so it all depends on the individual skills.

 I have created numerous sites and have used all three contenders.
 I find Joomla the most versatile and agile to use especially for larger complex sites.